Mobi (bike share): Pricing

-Mobi offers four payment options for its rental service: two annual plans of $129 and $159 for an unlimited number of 30 and 60 minute rides, respectively; a 90-day pass of $75 and a 24 hours pass of $12 for unlimited 30-minute rides.
-Overage fees are $6 for each additional 30-minute block on the 24 hour pass and $3 for all subsequent 30 minute blocks of additional riding on the $75 and $129 plan.
+Mobi offers four payment options for its rental service: two annual plans of $129 and $159 for an unlimited number of 30- and 60-minute rides, respectively; a 90-day pass of $75 and a 24-hour pass of $12 for unlimited 30-minute rides.
+Overage fees are $6 for each additional 30-minute block on the 24-hour pass and $3 for all subsequent 30-minute blocks of additional riding on the $75 and $129 plan.
 A surcharge of $3 per half-hour for rides over 60 minutes are charged on the $159 plan.
 During the soft launch, a "founding members" discount brought the annual plans down to $99 and $129.

 Corporate memberships that involve a 25% discount launched in 2017.

 Equipment

 Mobi's fleet of 1,500 bicycles and its stations were built by Smoove, a French company that specializes in bike sharing systems.
 The "smart bikes" are able to be locked outside of designated stations with a lock and PIN code or digital key fob.

 The system provides free helmets alongside rented bikes to comply with the province's helmet law.
-It, alongside Seattle's Pronto Cycle Share, are the only bicycle sharing systems in North America that are required to provide helmets.
+It, alongside Seattle's Pronto Cycle Share, are the only bicycle-sharing systems in North America that are required to provide helmets.

 Bike share stations were deliberately placed at least 50 m away from existing bike shops that offer competing rental services.